View-Through Conversions - The Facebook Reporting Feature You Need to Know About - Knowledge Bomb #5

-Below we'll explain what it is, how it works, how to access this information.
+Below we'll explain what it is, how it works, and how to access view-through information.
 We will also provide some tips on making the new data work for you.

-Facebook will give you credit for an action to your ad if the user viewed or clicked your ad and then took a desired action within a specified number of days.
+Facebook will give you credit for an ad action if the user viewed or clicked your ad and then took the desired action within a specified number of days.

-How to Access your “View-Through Revenue” Data:
+How to Access your “View-Through Revenue” Data

-- Change your “Attribution Window” in the column select area.
-The 7 day View Through shows you how many people viewed your ad, but didn’t click, and then bought within 7 days.
-The 28 day View Through will show you the same but within a 28 day period. (see below)
+The 7-day View Through shows you how many people viewed your ad, but didn’t click, and then bought within 7 days.
+The 28-day View-Through will show you the same but within a 28 day period (see below).

 One thing to note: Facebook works on a Last Click Attribution Model.
-Meaning, whichever ad the user sees LAST prior to converting will be the one to get credited with the conversion.
+This means that whichever ad the user sees LAST prior to converting will get credited with the conversion.

 Well, that’s the View-Through feature in a nutshell.
 Now you can see where your money is coming from and optimize accordingly.